ConnorDong/cs348project/README.md

 First time:

-Run the contents of `/server/init_tables.sql` in MySQL to initialize the database.
+Run the contents of `/dbschema/init_tables.sql` in MySQL to initialize the database.
 This create tables and load the IMDB data from `data/processed` into SQL tables.

+To use sample data instead, run `/dbschema/create_tables.sql` andthen `/dbschema/startup.sql`

 ```
 cd server